When you are eating a low-sugar/low-carb meal plan, it’s important to eat a satisfying breakfast.

 These cereals have five-star reviews across the board and have earned every one.

-The genius of nut-based keto granola, is it’s not only perfect to eat alone, but you can try one of these great keto breakfast ideas as well:
+The genius of nut-based granola, is it’s not only perfect to eat alone, but you can try one of these great breakfast ideas as well:

 - This one’s too obvious — snack right out of the resealable bag.
-You can throw a bag in your backpack or shoulder bag and take along the perfect keto breakfast or snack on the go.
+You can throw a bag in your backpack or shoulder bag and take along the perfect low carb breakfast or snack on the go.

 - Add fresh fruit like blueberries or strawberries.

-- Top off your keto bowls with a little added crunch (more about that later).
+- Top off your smoothie bowls with a little added crunch (more about that later).

 - Roll your favorite fat bombs in crunch nut granola.